 Police, court and prison personnel statistics

 This article presents personnel statistics for police, courts, and prisons in Europe, including the number of employees and the proportion of women.
-Most results are from the period 2008 to 2018.
+Data cover the period 2010 to 2020.

-The results cover the European Union (EU), the United Kingdom, as well as partially the EFTA countries, the candidate countries and the potential candidate countries.
-Official figures are provided by national police, courts, and prison administrations.
+The results cover the European Union (EU), as well as the EFTA countries, the candidate countries and the potential candidate countries.
+Official figures are provided by national administrations of police, courts and prisons.
+Countries' compliance with definitions and counting methodologies can be found in Persons in the criminal justice system metadata.

 Government expenditure on police, courts, and prisons

-Government expenditure for public order and safety in the EU was 1.7 % of the gross domestic product in 2018, of which 0.9 % was for police services, 0.3 % for law courts and 0.2 % for prisons.
+Government expenditure for public order and safety in the EU was 1.8 % of the gross domestic product in 2020, of which 1.0 % was for police services, 0.3 % for law courts and 0.2 % for prisons.
 The remaining part of government expenditure for public order and safety was for fire-protection and other services.
+There is an increase by 0.1 % in the total expenditure, entirely due to police services.

 Source data for tables and graphs